Chinmayee1103/Pawprints/README.md

 - GitHub: https://github.com/Chinmayee1103

-Screenshots of the project is provided in the Images folder.
+Screenshots of the few pages of the project is provided in the Images folder.